Yamaha Disklavier, MIDI, ESEQ, and Floppy Disk Tools

 Some people choose to use the original floppy disk drives in their 90s-vintage Disklaviers, rather than converting to a Nalbantov.
 First, it’s important to make certain you’re using the correct floppy disks.
 The more “modern” 2HD floppy disks require stronger magnetic fields to write, and may not always be compatible with older Disklaviers.
 The slightly older 2DD drives, however, will work.
 You can tell the difference readily: 2HD disks have openings at both corners of the Disk, while 2DD disks will have only one.

 2HD disks have openings at both corners, but 2DD disks do not.
-You’ll usually find the write-protect slider in one corner, but other will be blank.
+You'll usually find the write-protect slider in one corner, but the other will be blank.

 Some have reported covering the hole with electrical tape will trick the Disklavier into believing the disk is a 2DD disk.
 You may or may not be able to write to it using the Disklavier, but you should be able to read from it using this trick, provided your 2HD disk is formatted as a 2DD disk.